-- 1. Each garment or article must be labeled.
-Clothing labels will be available in the office.
-Each piece must have a label. - 2.
-All garments or articles that are pre-judged must be exhibited at the fair in order for the 4-H'er to receive ribbon or prize money. - A 4-H member may have two garment or outfit entries per phase you are enrolled in and two article entries.
+- 2. All garments or articles that are pre-judged must be exhibited at the fair in order for the Exhibitor to receive ribbon or prize money. - An Exhibitor may have two garment or outfit entries per class the Exhibitor is enrolled in.
 Sewing boxes and educational exhibit count as an article entry.
 For State Fair: one constructed piece and one educational exhibit. - 4.
 The double section entry card should be completed and attached to the garment. - 5.
 Pre-cut kits are acceptable for all clothing classes.
 All articles/garments must be finished for use. - 6.
 Educational Exhibit: Share with others what you learned in this project.
 (May be a notebook, poster or other display.)
 If a poster, it must not be larger than 22" x 28".
 Take care to select durable material that will withstand State Fair conditions.
 Total display space must be no more than 12" high by 12" deep and 18" long.
 NO card table displays are allowed.
-Name and county must be clearly marked on educational exhibits.

-Awards: An award will be presented to the overall construction champions in Junior, Intermediate, and Senior Divisions.
+Name and county must be clearly marked on educational exhibits. - Awards: An award will be presented to the overall construction champions in Junior, Intermediate, and Senior Divisions.